MaximilianFranz/hics/CONFIGURE.md

 # Configuration for JSON files

 ## Introduction
 This file covers the configuration of the `platforms.json` and the `computationHosts.json`.
-Given you installed **HICS** following to the [INSTALL](INSTALL.md) manual, those to files should be located in the `/etc/hics/` directory.
+Given you installed **HICS** following to the [INSTALL](INSTALL.md) manual, those two files should be located in the `/etc/hics/` directory.
 This guide will assume all files are located accordingly to the [INSTALL](INSTALL.md) manual, so if you changed flags or paths during installation please check where those files are.

 In the following, performance data (power consumption, time consumption, flops) is used.
 For this application to work, the performance of different hosts and platforms only needs to be in relative relation to each other because it is used by the placing algorithms.
 However, using the real performance data is advised if it can be obtained.
 In the details window of a classification, the estimated consumed power is displayed.
 This value is calculated according to the power consumption of the computation hosts specified in the `computationHosts.json` (See example below).
 So in order to have a real estimation of power consumption you need to put in the correct power consumption values in the JSON file.

 ## Use Case 1: Only local computations
 If you only want your local system to run classifications, you need to specify one host.
 Open or create the `computationHosts.json` (by default there is only an example file which can be used as reference).
 The `name` of the host needs to be `"local"` to be recognized by the application. `power` needs to set to the power a host needs in milliwatts. `time` is set to the time a host needs to classify an image in milliseconds.

+Power and time within a host can vary depending on the selected platforms of a classification.
+This is an issue in our current software design that may be fixed in the future.
+For now you should try to approximate the performance data of a host as close as possible.

 ### Example:
 ```json
 {